How should you prepare financially for little ones joining the family?

 6 Financial Tips for a Growing Family

-Whether you’re expecting a baby, preparing for adoption, or already busy with children at home, you have a lot to do.
-With all of the daily demands that a parent has to deal with, it’s easy to overlook or postpone dealing with the financial aspects of a growing family.
+Whether you’re expecting a baby, preparing for adoption, or already busy with children at home, it’s easy to overlook or postpone dealing with the financial aspects of a growing family.

-Here are six tips to consider.
-It makes sense to get started on these items as soon as possible.
-If you wait, it will be more difficult to find the time.
+Here are six tips to consider, sooner rather than later.
+If you wait, it will be even more difficult to find the time.

-A will not only provides instructions for distributing property you own (in your name alone) through the probate process after your death, it’s also the only way to specify who would be the guardian for your children if both parents die.
+A will not only provides instructions for distributing property you own, it’s also the only way to specify who would be the guardian of your children if both parents die.